Constitutional taxation provisions 1:8:1, 1:9:4, 1:2:3

 https://sedm.org/Forms/05-MemLaw/DeFactoGov.pdf

-These considerations are also why it’s critical to know that “personal services” in the “United States” doesn’t mean in the United StatesG, which is really a veil for United StatesGOV.
+These considerations are also why it’s critical to know that “personal servicesPUB” in the “United States” doesn’t mean in the United StatesG, which is really a veil for United StatesGOV.

-But you won’t understand it all until you understand the following third rail issues:
+You won’t be able to challenge this house of mirrors in court until you understand the following third rail issues:

 1. That they can’t reach the PROPERTY without OWNING the OWNER.

-2. The OWNER that they OWN is the CIVIL “person” STATUS they legislatively created.
+2. The OWNER that they OWN is the CIVIL “person” STATUSPUB they legislatively created.
+We also call this a PUBLIC capacityPUB.

-4. Since Uncle owns the civil “person” STATUS, they then own the PROPERTY connected to it through the SSN/TIN franchise mark.
+4. Since Uncle owns the civil “person” STATUSPUB, they then own the PROPERTYPUB connected to it through the SSN/TIN franchise mark.
+But this is a de facto, unconstitutional process because it has never been publicly disclosed and can’t operate in states of the Union where the constitution applies.

 5.1.
 The “U.S. person” under 26 U.S.C. §7701(a)(30).